-Standard Minor Modification Allowed Criteria Area/Boundary of No more than a 15% change (increase • Shall not eliminate any Character District or any Special Frontage Character Districts or decrease) in the area of any designation. (including any Character District (aggregate or per • Shall not change the overall boundary of the Regulating Plan. recommended block). • Modified area shall be contiguous with the corresponding Character Civic/Open Spaces) District that is changed and shall be changed to only one of the adjacent Character Districts. • Any modification of Character Districts shall include entire lots.
-Location of Location shall not move more than 25' • Shall maintain the connectivity intended by the Regulating Plan Recommended Streets in any direction.
-Build-to Line No more than a 10% change in the • Changes to the build-to lines and build-to zones may only be due to any Build-to Zone build-to line or zone. changes to the street cross-sections or changes in the width of a sidewalk. • In no case shall a sidewalk be less than 6 feet in width.
+Standard Minor Modification Allowed Criteria Area/Boundary of Character Districts (including any recommended Civic/Open Spaces) No more than a 15% change (increase or decrease) in the area of any Character District (aggregate or per block).
+Shall not eliminate any Character District or any Special Frontage designation.
+Shall not change the overall boundary of the Regulating Plan.
+Modified area shall be contiguous with the corresponding Character District that is changed and shall be changed to only one of the adjacent Character Districts.
+Any modification of Character Districts shall include entire lots.